CMSgov/bluebutton-site-static/_posts/2018-07-24-Delving-in-to-Blue-Button-Data.md

 The challenge is that the data we may be looking for can be buried many layers deep inside FHIR resources in a json data structure.

 Digging into the data can take some effort.
 There must be an easy way to work with this data without having to build complex custom code.
 I tend to work with Python as my primary computer language.
 So I went looking for a library that would work on Python 3 and enable the equivalent of XML's XPath.
-What i found was the jsonpath_rw_ext library.
+What I found was the jsonpath_rw_ext library.
 It can be installed with pip install.

 I also added some code to the BlueButton-sample-client-django app.
 Check out the "fhir-probe-viewer-v2" code branch.
 The "probe" app has a file fhirpath.py.
 There is a function in this file: get_fhir_jdict().